 Target group: an employed person with reduced capacity, including an employed disabled person of retirement age.

-The benefits is paid for up to 12 months over three years.
+The benefits is paid for up to 12 months over three years (but not longer than 31.12.2023).
 This means that you do not have to use it all the time.
 For example, you may only need the benefits during the winter months.

 The benefits is paid in the amount of 93 cents per kilometre, but not more than 26 euros per day and 300 euros per month.
 Commuting benefits is subject to income tax.